|

 imprisonment" which usually meant a relatively short term in jail (10 to

-in most cases, the relatives and friends of a condemned person campaigned so
+why, in most cases, the relatives and friends of a condemned person campaigned

-hard for a reprieve when they saw so many other people "getting away with
+so hard for a reprieve when they saw so many other people "getting away

-murder."
-This also led to the perception of injustice by the public as it
+with murder."
+This also led to the perception of injustice by the public

-was impossible to tell why this person was reprieved and served a few years in
+as it was impossible to tell why this person was reprieved and served a few

 Then there was the question of sanity.
 From 1843 the M'Naughten rules prohibited the execution of prisoners who were genuinely insane and did not understand the nature of their act or if they did, did not realise it was wrong.
 This sensible definition of insanity was progressively stretched by the courts and by the Home Office.
 From 1884 the Criminal Lunatics Act allowed for every condemned prisoner to be examined by prison psychiatrists where there were doubts as to their sanity.
 The psychiatrists reported secretly, to the Home Secretary and if the prisoner was found to be not wholly sane, they were normally reprieved irrespective of the nature of the crime or their sanity at the time of committing it!
 Bear in mind that all of those reprieved on this basis, and there were many, had either not pleaded insanity at their trial or else had not had their plea accepted by the court.
 One is left to draw one's own conclusions.

-with the Governors and staff of the prisons in which they took place.
-This is
+unpopular with the Governors and staff of the prisons in which they took place.

-hardly surprising as they had become a very rare event in most prisons and
+This is hardly surprising as they had become a very rare event in most prisons

-tended to upset the normal running of the whole place.
-Many county prisons had
+and tended to upset the normal running of the whole place.
+Many county prisons

 By the 1950's and early 60's, a new breed of prison governor had emerged.
 No longer the retired army officer who believed in harsh punishment and firm discipline but prison service professionals who believed in rehabilitation of offenders and found the supervising of condemned prisoners and their subsequent execution, a great strain and totally against their beliefs and training.
 It must have put great emotional stress on the officers who formed the death watch and had to stay with the prisoner for the whole of their 8 hour shift each day.
 No doubt they saw a completely different side of that person to the one portrayed in the press.
-And at the end could come the execution - how many of us would really like to stand in a small room just a few feet from a person we had spoken to every day for the last two or three months and watch them be hanged by the neck until dead?
+And at the end could come the execution - how many of us would really like to stand in a small room just a few feet from a person we had spoken to every day for the last few weeks and watch them be hang?

 According to the Home Office Report (Murder 1957-1968) the murder rate in